 Investors seeking out a more targeted income play than, say, the VYM have a few areas to explore, including the real estate sector.

-Real estate investment trusts (REITs) are businesses that typically own and sometimes operate physical real estate such as office buildings or shopping malls, though sometimes they can hold real estate “paper” such as mortgage-backed securities.
-And the rules are designed to make them dividend friendly.
-These companies aren’t required to pay federal income taxes, but in exchange, they must distribute at least 90% of their taxable income as dividends to shareholders.
+Real estate investment trusts (REITs) are businesses that typically own and sometimes operate physical real estate such as office buildings or shopping malls, though sometimes they can hold real estate "paper" such as mortgage-backed securities.
+And their rules are designed to make them dividend-friendly.
+REITs aren't required to pay federal income taxes, but in exchange, they must distribute at least 90% of their taxable income as dividends to shareholders.

-The result is a typically high yield on many REITs, which explains why the Vanguard Real Estate ETF (VNQ, $86.54) is paying out a little less than double the S&P 500 in dividends right now.
+The result is a typically high yield on many REITs, which explains why the Vanguard Real Estate ETF (VNQ (opens in new tab), $97.21) is paying out more than double the S&P 500 in dividends right now.

 The S&P 500 doesn't provide investors with an even distribution of all its sectors, and real estate is woefully sparse in many large-cap funds, including S&P 500 trackers.
 Thus, while you might use some sector funds to occasionally amplify your holdings in a particular sector, it might behoove you to hold a REIT fund such as VNQ in perpetuity to improve your exposure to this income-happy part of the market.